zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/workshops/freetier/intro.md

 ## Introduction

-Language is serverless and multi-tenant service that is accessible using REST API calls.
-It provides pretrained models that are frequently retrained and monitored to provide you with the best results.

-You can automate sophisticated text analysis at scale without any machine learning expertise.
+OCI Language empowers developers with production ready pre-trained models to automate sophisticated text analysis at scale without requiring any machine learning expertise.
+It can be accessed through REST APIs and SDKs.

 The Language service contains these pretrained language processing capabilities: